 8. Tech Wildcatters

-- Model: Mentorship-driven accelerator and VC fund
+- Model: Mentorship-driven accelerator and venture fund

 - Founded: 2009

-- Portfolio Size: 104 investments
+- Portfolio size: 104 investments

 You can refer to their website here.